-Back in January 2016 I wrote a post about why I wanted to visit Iceland and that the destination was top of my “without the kids” bucket list.
+I have always wanted to visit Iceland but for a long time it was the destination which was top of my “without the kids” bucket list.

-I don’t why, but I never thought of Iceland as a family friendly destination, however, on a recent trip to World Travel Market at Excel London, I was introduced to the Iceland Tourist Board who changed my mind.
+I don’t why, but I never thought of Iceland as a family friendly destination, however, after a lot of research I realised that it was the perfect family holiday, with fun and learning thrown into the equation.

-Flights to Iceland take just 3 hours from the UK and you can fly from London, Manchester and Bristol with flights being offered by WOWair, Iceland Air and Easyjet and it was recommended that we self drive, that way we are not bound in by a strict timetable of activities.
+Flights to Iceland take just 3 hours from the UK and you can fly from London, Manchester and Bristol with flights being offered by WOWair, Iceland Air and Easyjet and it was recommended that we self drive, that way you are not bound by a strict timetable of activities.

 Iceland is a safe and clean country.
 Tap water, local foods and the environment present no health hazards and you can take in the beautiful landscape without worrying too much about the little ones.
 Their tip was to take the kids out in the morning and explore some of the amazing scenery and then chill out in the afternoon and take advantage of the geothermal pools that are available in every town.

 We are a very outdoorsy family and Iceland really is nature’s ultimate playground.
 Where else can you search for whales and puffins, track down trolls, skiddoo across an icecap, climb a volcano and walk across a lava flow all in the space of a few days?

 So what should you do on an ultimate Icelandic family holiday?

 1. Visit the Golden Circle